GRAINS-U.S. grain, soy futures fall on recession fears, Midwest rains

 CHICAGO, July 5 (Reuters) - U.S. corn, soybean and wheat futures fell to multi-month lows on Tuesday, joining a broad sell-off in crude oil and equity markets tied to fears of a global economic recession and waning demand for commodities, analysts said.
 MKTS/GLOB

-Welcome rains in portions of the U.S. Midwest over the Independence Day weekend added to bearish sentiment in grains, although dry conditions remained a concern in some areas.
+Beneficial rains in portions of the U.S. Midwest over the Independence Day weekend bolstered crop prospects, adding to bearish sentiment.

 "The dollar is again serving as a safe-haven asset amid rising global economic fears, creating greater challenges for the commodity sector," said Arlan Suderman, chief commodities economist for StoneX.
 "The market is trading an assumption of deteriorating demand," he added.